NiceGitTeam/Web/_staff_members/dan.md

 Dan is an experienced Founder and CTO with over twenty years of experience in consumer products in Health Tech and the Games Industry.

-Prior to NiceGit, Dan worked as CTO of [Mindset Health](https://mindsethealth.com) and Co-Founder and CTO of [Pearlii](https://www.forbes.com.au/news/innovation/how-to-fill-holes-in-dental-care-without-seeing-a-dentist/), the AI-powered home dental health checkup app.
+Prior to NiceGit, Dan was CTO of [Mindset Health](https://mindsethealth.com) and Co-Founder and CTO of [Pearlii](https://www.forbes.com.au/news/innovation/how-to-fill-holes-in-dental-care-without-seeing-a-dentist/), the AI-powered home dental health checkup app.

 Dan started his career in the Games Industry where he designed and lead development of [Pet Society](https://petpedia.fandom.com/wiki/Pet_Society) with social gaming startup Playfish.
 He went on to found a new games studio, [NaturalMotion London](https://www.naturalmotion.com/london-studio/) for NaturalMotion before becoming Technical Director for [Candy Crush behemoth King's London Studio](https://careers.king.com/us/en/london).
 For more info on his work in games and consultancy, visit [his portfolio site](https://smartcasual.cc/).